-How Voicemail Works
+How Does Voicemail Work?

 Want to find out more about the types of services available in New Zealand, here’s just a few:

-For the other half of the population checking your voicemail is generally free or comes out of your Pay-monthly subscription minutes.
+For the other half of the population checking your voicemail is generally free or comes out of your Pay-Monthly subscription minutes.

 Behind the scenes